damccull/freetimeprogrammer/content/blog/5_run-a-full-signum-node/index.md

 A recent entry into the Proof of Capacity space is a coin called Chia, supposedly created by the creator of bit torrent.
 It has done quite a bit to popularize the incredibly small environmental impact of Proof of Capacity.
 However, it's the new kid on the block and isn't pure Proof of Capacity as it also takes into account time.

-The original Proof of Capacity cryptocurrency, Burstcoin, has been running since 10pm GMT on the 10th of August, 2014.
+The original Proof of Capacity cryptocurrency, Signum (formerly known as Burstcoin), started running at 10pm GMT on the 10th of August, 2014.
 A new block is forged approximately every 4 minutes and the blockchain is at block 878078 as of the writing of this article.
-Burstcoin has been running stable for many years.
+Signum has been running stable for many years.
 It's an open source, community driven project with several different wallet softwares and a Smart Contract system that lets programs run in the blockchain itself.
-As of block 878000, Burstcoin is no longer exclusively Proof of Capacity either, but now encourages staking your coins to provide a boost to mining.
+As of block 878000, Signum is no longer exclusively Proof of Capacity either, but now encourages staking your coins to provide a boost to mining.

 ## Burstcoin to Signum Rebrand
-Burstcoin was recently rebranded in an effort to create a stronger, more recognizable identity.
-Now known as Signum, the blockchain remains the same historical, stable chain it was prior.
+Burstcoin was rebranded to Signum in an effort to create a stronger, more recognizable identity.
+The blockchain remains the same historical, stable chain it was prior.
 As mentioned above, Signum is not a pure proof of capacity, but is now referred to as a proof of commitment network.
 The recent changes in allowing miners to commit their earnings back into the mining process (without risk of loss) helps to further secure the chain against attacks and allows small miners the opportunity to actually earn coins, rather than competing with massive miners and earning next to nothing.

 With all that background out of the way, let's set up a full node for Signum.